athbss/task-studio/.taskmaster/docs/app-design-document.md

 ### Business Context

-Taskmaster Circle serves as a companion tool to Taskmaster CLI, similar to how Prisma Studio complements Prisma CLI.
+Task UI serves as a companion tool to Taskmaster CLI, similar to how Prisma Studio complements Prisma CLI.
 It aims to lower the barrier to entry for visual thinkers while maintaining the power user features that make Taskmaster effective for complex project management.

 ## Core Features